 (2) Overconfidence

-It’s been proven that no computer system could possibly be conscious.
+It has been proven that no computer system could possibly be conscious.

-It’s been proven that AI could, in principle, be conscious.
+It has been been proven that AI could, in principle, be conscious.

 There’s no way we’ll have conscious AI anytime soon.